dward2/BME547/Lectures/variable_scope.md

 ```

 But, here is where mutable variables can act differently.
 If you "modify" an
-existing mutable variable in such a way that a new memory location is not
+existing *global* mutable variable, rather than give it a new assignment, you
+do not create a *local* version but can use the *global* version, and there is
-required, you do not need to use the `global` keyword.
+no need to use the `global` keyword.
 In the following
 example, a list is modified using the `append` method.

 __Module Code:__